Ngc1987/tsmodale/README.md

 # TsModale

 <p align="center">
-  🪟 tsmodale is a typescript modale plugin, to display for a form validation on submit 🪟
+  🪟 tsmodale is a typescript modale plugin, to display for a form validation on submit for example 🪟
 </p>